 Using WordPress as a CMS (content management system) is a fantastic way to get your blogs out.
 If you have tons of content piled up and ready to schedule them all at once, then follow these easy steps to bulk-schedule posts on WordPress.
 You will have to install a plugin, but trust me, this makes scheduling all of your blogs much easier than doing them one by one.

 Why should you bulk schedule posts?

 You might want to consider bulk-scheduling your posts for several reasons.

 But the most significant reason is that it can save you a lot of time.
 If you know you want to post three times a day but don’t have the time to do it all at once, try scheduling your posts ahead of time.
 This way, you can take care of everything in one sitting and not have to worry about it throughout the day.

 You can also save drafts of your posts and come back to them later, which is great for when you get an idea but don’t have time to write it out fully right then and there.
 This happens to me all the time.
-I’ll be in the middle of doing something else when, all of a sudden, an amazing story idea will come to me.
+I’ll be in the middle of doing something else when, suddenly, an amazing story idea will come to me.
 But if I don’t write it down immediately, I’ll forget it.

 What are the benefits of bulk scheduling posts?

 When you bulk schedule your posts, you can sit down and plan out your content for the week or month in one sitting.
 This means that you don’t have to worry about creating new content every day.
 This can save you a lot of time and energy that you can put towards other important tasks.
 Additionally, it can help to keep your audience and readers engaged and interested in what you have to say.
 So if you’re ready, let’s get started.